Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/particle_system_panel.rst

 After you have created a particle system, the Properties editor fills with many panels and buttons.
 But do not panic!
-There are two different types of particle systems, and you can change between these two with the *Type* drop-down list:
+There are two different types of particle systems, and you can change between these two with the *Type* selector:
 Emitter and Hair.

 The settings in the *Particle System* tab are partially different for each system type.